 Brian has extensive experience in state and federal trial and appellate courts in real estate and land use litigation, including the takings issue, First Amendment issues involving sign regulations, impact fees, vested rights, mechanics liens, appeals of denials of variances and special permits, EPA enforcement actions, and violations of Section 1983 of the Civil Rights Act.
 He also handles condemnation matters for landowners and developers.
 He formerly served as special assistant attorney general for eminent domain actions brought by the Illinois departments of transportation and conservation.

 As a real estate practitioner and author of various publications on real estate development, Brian has been active in teaching students in graduate business, real estate, and planning programs.
-He is an adjunct professor at the Columbia Business School, Milstein Center for Real Estate, where he teaches the Real Estate Development course, and is an instructor in the Ventures Course at the MIT Real Estate Center for sessions on negotiating development agreements.
+He has taught the Real Estate Development course at the Columbia Business School, Milstein Center for Real Estate and is an instructor in the Ventures Course at the MIT Real Estate Center for sessions on negotiating development agreements.
 He has also been an adjunct professor of land use law at the Fordham University Real Estate Institute at Lincoln Center and has served as a lecturer at the Harvard Graduate School of Design, with an appointment at the Kennedy School of Government, teaching courses on land use and environmental law and public/private partnerships.

 - Boston College Law School (J.D., 1979)

 - U.S. Court of Appeals for the Seventh Circuit

 - U.S. Court of Appeals for the Ninth Circuit

 - U.S. Court of Appeals for the Eleventh Circuit